 Is coaching the same as counselling or therapy?

 Coaching isn't therapy although it can be very therapeutic - when was the last time you were allowed to talk freely about yourself while someone listened without interrupting, judging or giving you advice about what they would do in your position?

 As I see it, counselling and therapy are about discussing and fixing things from the past and they are absolutely crucial for helping people get back on track with their lives after a traumatic event.

 A coaching conversation is very much focussed on the future and how you move forward with the right solutions and strategies to help you succeed.
-We may discuss the past to see what has and hasn't worked for you before, but we don't dwell there, it's my job to make sure we stay there only long enough to get the info we need to help you move forward in establishing and achieving your goals.
+We may discuss the past to see what has and hasn't worked for you before, but we don't dwell there, it's my job to make sure we stay there only long enough to get the info we need to help you move forward.

 You coaches go on about goals a lot - what if I don't have one?